PeterXKYZ/WQ22_phy352/midterm/Linux/README.txt

 -The .sh scripts in physics/ should be executed in physics/ -The .sh scripts in solver/ should be executed in solver/ -The beats.gif in graphics/ only contains 305 pngs.
 Above which Quest kills the convert command.
+-generate_gif.sh in plot/ will regenerated all 800 pngs for animation.
+Takes a long time.
+-generate_gif2.sh in plot/ will convert existing pngs to a .gif.